jonah91/InitialGitRepository/README.md

 ## git checkout -- <filename> - removes and changes made to the file and reverts its status back to unmodified

+## git branch - displays current branch name and all branches in current repository

 ## git branch <branchname> - create a new branch with the given name

 ## git checkout <branchname> - switch to a new branch